vmykhalchuk/RetroProgrammer/README.md

 ** pin A4 must be swapped with A6 (Arduino Micro has no A6 nor A7, so we will have limited Manual programs selection)

 # Board improvements / fixes
+* Swap UPLOAD <=> BACKUP!!!!
+This is critical, when ERR led is lit - it reads as UPLOAD button is pressed!
+** Check what happens if other combination of LEDs is lit, which button is then assumed as pressed!
 * Move LEDs to the edge of board, so they are move visible and distinguishable
 * Fix TargetVPP - when Arduino board is not connected, or is RESET - TargetVPP is Enabled till MCU gets control over ports.
 This must be redesigned!
 Just remove one transistor, thats it.
 * Add LED to show that power supply to target MCU is ON